 9. Put the mix through the strainer at least three times.
 Remember, this stuff is all about well-mixed ingredients.
 From here I will have a mix that is ready to burn.

 10. Then the fun part comes.
 It’s time to test it out!
 I use a little bit of the local mailer that hits my box from week to week.
 It’s not good for anything else!

 11. Once the mix catches fire, you will know it!
 Be sure to KEEP YOUR DISTANCE.

 12. From there, store it in a glass or plastic container.

 13. If your powder isn’t working out, you can add some rubbing alcohol to moisten the mixture.
 Spread the mix out and allow it to dry.
 This should increase its performance.

 One of the things you might miss about living off-grid and far from a major city is the joy of thundering fireworks in times of celebration.
 You may find that the sky doesn’t light up but for the stars.
 For most nights, that is highly acceptable.
 It’s hard to argue with the heavens against the backdrop of space.

 Still, at the very least, the 4th of July rolls around and you want to hear the screaming and popping of fireworks to celebrate the birth of this great nation.

 One of the most fun uses for your black powder is to use it in the creation of fireworks.
 Here is a massive dump of DIY fireworks links.
 Same rules apply.
 Be very careful with all of this.
-Its not impossible but it can turn out real bad if you don’t take precautions!
+It’s not impossible but it can turn out really bad if you don’t take precautions!